billboos/boos/content/opportunities/_index.md

 ## Postdoctoral scientist

-My group has an opening for a postdoctoral scientist with expertise in constructing statistical models of weather and climate.
-The position will involve using newly available observations and innovative theoretical frameworks to build statistical models of tropical rainfall, with the goal of improving understanding and prediction of hydrological variability on a range of time scales.
-The exact focus of the work will depend on the candidate's background and interests, but could involve precipitation extremes in monsoon regions (including Asia, Africa, and the Americas), perhaps with some attention to the human impacts of these extreme events.
+My group has an opening for a postdoctoral scientist with expertise in using statistical models to understand and/or predict weather and climate.
+The position involves using newly available observations and innovative theoretical frameworks to build statistical models of tropical rainfall, with the goal of advancing understanding and prediction of hydrological variability on a range of time scales.
+The exact focus of the work will depend on the candidate's background and interests, but could center on precipitation extremes in monsoon regions (including Asia, Africa, and the Americas), perhaps with some attention to the human impacts of these extreme events.
-The appointment will be in the [Department of Earth and Planetary Science](http://eps.berkeley.edu) at [UC Berkeley](http://berkeley.edu), with an initial term of one year and the possibility of extension to a second year.
+The appointment will be in the [Department of Earth and Planetary Science](http://eps.berkeley.edu) at [UC Berkeley](http://berkeley.edu), with an initial term of one year and the expectation that progress would merit reappointment for a second year.
 A Ph.D. or equivalent in a relevant field is required by the start date.
 Starting salary is commensurate with experience.
 UC Berkeley has an excellent benefits package and a number of policies and programs in place to support employees as they balance work and family.